The Cyan Language: More Examples of Exception Handling

-Exception {\tt StrException} is used as a generic exception which holds a string message. \begin{cyan} object StrException(public :message String) extends CyException public fun eval: (:e StrException) [ Out println: message; System exit ] end \end{cyan} It can be used as \begin{cyan} [ :s = In readString; if ( s size < 2 ) [ throw: StrException("size should be >= 2") ] else if ( s size >= 10 ) [ throw: StrException("size should be < 10") ]; ] catch: StrException; \end{cyan}
+end \end{cyan} It can be used as \begin{cyan} { var s = In readLine; if s size < 2 { throw: ExceptionStr("size should be >= 2") } else if s size >= 10 { throw: ExceptionStr("size should be < 10") } } catch: ExceptionStr; \end{cyan}